PatrickHechler/primitive-code/README.md

 `JMPAB <LABEL>`
-* sets the instruction pointer to position of the command after the label if the last AllBits flag is set
+* sets the instruction pointer to position of the command after the label if the `ALL_BITS` flag is set
 * definition:
     * `if ALL_BITS`
         * `IP <- IP + RELATIVE_LABEL`